132nd-vWing/OPERATION-SOCHI/README.md

 3) Additionally, 4x recon teams (2x ATGM HMMWV per team) are reserved for TACP members

-4) The entire ground force is currently at the assembly area (Hidden from view of any enemy OPs)
+4) The maneuvering ground force is currently at the assembly area (Hidden from view of any enemy OPs)
+5) Fire support: a 155mm PALADIN battery (4x barrels) at **N43deg 26.5' / E040deg 07.7'**

 ## INTELLIGENCE
 ### ENEMY GROUND OPPOSITION